ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Format of Scope {#scope}

-The 'scope' parameter MUST follow the AIF format for requests for the KDC (REQ1).
+The 'scope' parameter MUST follow the AIF format.
+(REQ1).

 Based on the generic AIF model